 Every state allows for the imposition and enforcement of legal financial obligations (LFOs).
 RCW 9.94A.030(31) defines LFOs as "a sum of money that is ordered by a [S]uperior [C]ourt of the [S]tate of Washington for [LFOs] which may include restitution to the victim, statutorily imposed crime victims' compensation fees as assessed pursuant to RCW 7.68.035, court costs, county or interlocal drug funds, court-appointed attorneys' fees, and costs of defense, fines, and other financial obligation that is assessed to [a person] as a result of a felony conviction."
 While not explicitly defined in statute, district and municipal courts also impose monetary sanctions understood as LFOs.
 LFOs generally fall into four categories: fines, costs, fees, and restitution.
-57

 A person convicted of a DUI-related crime may be subject to a variety of LFOs.
 For example, effective January 1, 2022, a DUI-related criminal conviction carries a mandatory fine ranging from \$990.50 to \$5,000 depending on the driver's BAC result and whether they have a prior offense.
 An additional fine (ranging from \$1,000-\$10,000 plus assessments) applies if a passenger under age 16 years was in the vehicle at the time of the DUI-related offense.
 Furthermore, state statute (RCW 46.61.5055[5]) requires that "if the court orders that a person refrain from consuming any alcohol, the court may order the person to submit to alcohol monitoring" and "the person shall pay for the cost of the monitoring," unless the court specifies the cost be paid with funds from an alternative source identified by the court.
-Other costs may apply depending on the circumstances.
+Additional costs may also apply depending on the circumstances.
+For example, upon conviction for vehicular assault or vehicular homicide while under the influence of intoxicating liquor (RCWs 46.61.522[1][b] or 46.61.520[1][a], respectively), LFOs "may also include payment to a public agency of the expense of an emergency response to the incident resulting in conviction, subject to RCW 38.52.430."

 A number of studies have indicated that LFOs, and the interest on them, are one of the biggest barriers to successful re-entry into communities following conviction and may perpetuate a cycle of poverty.
-58-63 In 2018 and 2022, the Washington State Legislature passed legislation (Chapter 269, Laws of 2018 and Chapter 260, Laws of 2022, respectively) which reduces the burden of LFOs and the interest accrued on them, particularly for people who do not have the current or likely future ability to pay (i.e., someone who is indigent as defined in RCW 10.01.160[3]).
+71-76 In 2018, 2022, and 2023 the Washington State Legislature passed legislation (Chapter 269, Laws of 2018; Chapter 260, Laws of 2022; Chapter 449, Laws of 2023, respectively) which reduce the burden of LFOs and the interest accrued on them, particularly for people who do not have the current or likely future ability to pay (i.e., someone who is indigent as defined in RCW 10.01.160[3]).